Making Space: A Framework for Narrative Coherence

 This is how clarity holds inside chaos.
 Not through certainty, but through disciplined attention.

 Clarity is a practice, not a destination.
 It is important to protect the mental space you have created.
 When the world becomes loud again, return to these simple steps.
 Constant self-reflection keeps the path open.
-By treating your mind as a sacred space, you can reduce the outside world’s noise to a mere distraction.
-Keeping things simple is the most effective way to navigate complexity.

 This post is grounded in the Space as Metaphor framework, which views space as "metaphor for method, moral orientation, and mode of transformation."
 The framework helps us understand that our actions are not merely transactional exchanges, but choices within sacred spaces requiring careful cultivation and ethical stewardship.